 This will probably be my last transmission.

 Note to my sisters: NO you CANNOT have my artisanal ice cream maker

 I am Sam boas.
 I’m going to be a senior next year.
 I’m interested in life and everything it encompasses.
 For that reason, I study biology.
 I come from the land of many ports: Westport, CT!

 Yo, I’m Sam (short for Samsquatch; my parents were the original hipsters), and I love rhinoceros, jambalaya, Twin Peaks, girls named Elena, and 90’s vernacular (see also: “rad” and “dope”).
 I’m from North Pole, Alaska by way of Boise, Idaho and I have the rare privilege of regularly explaining that growing up, I rode neither polar bears nor horses to get to school.

 One time I accidentally locked myself and a goat named Eugene in a feed trailer and sent us speeding downhill towards a sludge pond.
 Watching both the open plains and my hopes of survival speed away through a tiny cattle grate, I realized that being outside is always better than being inside.
 Once we hit the sludge pond, I realized that I’m also pretty alright with being grimy.
 Eugene will be joining Elena, me, and the rest of A1 on trail in the fall, so please bring a sense of adventure and also some alfalfa.

-Steph is a rising junior who hails from Corvallis, Oregon and is doubling majoring in Computer Science and Community Health.
-When she’s not coding away, Steph loves a good dose of African dancing and drumming, as well as being a part of Tufts Mountain Club and Tufts Idea Exchange.
-Her favorite things are as follows: coffee, oreos (fun fact: they’re vegan!), adventures, Nic Cage, pugs, and TWO!
+Steph is a rising senior who hails from Corvallis, Oregon and is doubling majoring in Computer Science and Community Health.
+When she’s not coding away, Steph leads labs for the Intro to Comp Sci course, is a part of the TEDxTufts team and Tufts Mountain Club, and loves crafting (read: Swants).
+Her favorite things are as follows: coffee, puns, adventures, pesto, MasterChef Australia, the great outdoors, goats, and TWO!